NREL/Universal-Workflow-Language-Interface/README.md

 python main.py
 ```

 UWLi should launch as a separate window and be available to use.
-If you have any problems contact repps@nrel.gov.